aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 14Jun18
+Finished Section 14 and started on Section 15.
+Looking forward to recursion.

+## 13Jun18
+Job interview, pretty much all day.

 ## 12Jun18
 Finally completed everything about dictionaries.
 Feel good about that.
 Learned a lot.
 Started the lengthy section 14 on tkinter, got halfway.
 Feel good about that.